‘More than a Pub’ programme at The Abingdon Arms, Beckley

 Helen Weinstein will give an illustrated talk to tell the stories of those who lived & worked in the Beckley area from Victorian times onwards

-Meet at The Abingdon Arms for a gentle 2 hour walk and chat with your neighbours.
+Meet at the Stanton St John Village Hall car park for a gentle 2 hour walk and chat with your neighbours.